-With unique worlds, intelligent stories, and wide-eyed cute character designs, Pixar has a quality guarantee, and continues to raise the bar for modern animation with each new release.
+With unique worlds, intelligent stories, and cute character designs, Pixar has a quality guarantee, and continues to raise the bar for modern animation with each new release.
 Pixar’s superiority is pretty much undeniable at this point, with the studio normally dominating the award scene each year and gathering waves of acclaim from both critics and animation connoisseurs on a regular basis.

 What are the best Pixar movies?

 - Monsters Inc.